hal9ooo/TidalBot/README.md

 ## License

-This project is open-source and available under the
+This project is open-source and available under the [MIT License](LICENSE).